Winfooz/WinAnalytics/README.md

 @Analytics
 public interface JavaMainActivityAnalytics {

-    // That means this analyics will fire after "posts" api response success and "name" means you should use call arguments whitch named with "getPostsSuccess"
+    // That means this analyics will fire after "posts" api response success and "name" means you should use call arguments which named with "getPostsSuccess"
     @CallSuccess(value = "posts", name = "getPostsSuccess")
     @Event(
             value = "Failed get posts",